 This extension is optional and marked as critical if any.
 The bits of both keyCertSign and cRLSign must not be set.
 For the key usage extension of various certificates, please refer to Section 6.1.7.

 f. extKeyUsage

 For the certificates issued by PublicCA, this extension is required and marked as non-critical.
-The extension contains both serverAuth and clientAuth bits.
+The extension contains both serverAuth and clientAuth bits, where the value anyExtendedKeyUsage MUST NOT be present.